Eczema & Food Allergy - Fast Facts

 Food allergy is more common in babies with eczema and a family history of allergy

-Around 30 in 100 babies in these groups develop food allergy compared to only 10 in 100 in the general population.
+Around 30% of babies in these groups develop food allergy compared to only 10% in the general population.
 There is some evidence that managing eczema well during infancy may reduce the chance of a baby developing food allergy.

 When a child has eczema and food allergy, food allergy may trigger eczema, but is not the cause of their eczema

-Most food allergy causes hives, vomiting and irritability within 30 minutes of eating.
+Most food allergy causes symptoms (including hives, vomiting and irritability) within 30 minutes of eating.
 Food allergy only occasionally results in delayed eczema flare ups.

 Results of skin tests or blood tests for food allergy do not predict food(s) that are making the eczema worse